Skip to content

 OutcomeAction

-Win on MAE and importanceStrong paper; write up
+Win on MAE and importanceStrong paper

 Match MAE, win on importanceDefensible paper; lead with interpretability